Get started

 logout

-Log out disconnects from Tailscale and expires the current log in.
-The next time you run tailscale up, you’ll need to reauthenticate your device.
+Disconnect from Tailscale and expire the current log in.
+The next time you run tailscale up, you'll need to reauthenticate your device.

 tailscale logout